Birch Bay Birth Doula Training

 I’d love to help you become a doula!
 And I know that some people cannot afford to pay the full fee for a doula training up front.

 To help you get started, I offer payment plans and partial scholarships for the workshop fee for all of my doula trainings.
-The workshop fee for most of my doula trainings is on a sliding scale from $650-800; you pay what is reasonable for you and for the value you receive.
+The workshop fee is on a sliding scale from $650-800; you pay what is reasonable for you and for the value you receive.

 Payment Plans.
 Anyone can work out a payment plan.
 You just tell me the dates and amounts you can pay – it’s that simple!
 I prefer at least the $250 deposit before the workshop begins, and to be paid in full by the time it ends, but some folks have to make payments after the workshop ends.
 And if you apply for PayPal credit, you can pay in full right now and PayPal will give you up to 6 months to pay interest free.